 Dimensions

-Similarly if you want a bag to fit within a set range of dimensions (such as carry-on luggage) you need to account for bulging, and scale down your pattern pieces.
+Similarly if you want a bag to fit within a set range of dimensions (such as carry-on airline luggage) you need to account for bulging, and scale down your pattern pieces.
 The shallower and more pancake shaped your bag is, the more the depth dimension will change when the bag is filled.

 ]]>